LSX-UniWue/pi-speech-detection/README.md

-# pi-speech-detection
+# Automatic Speech Detection on a Smart Beehive‘s Raspberry Pi

-Code and tutorials for the detection of human speech in beehive audio data
+This repository contains the code and tutorials for the detection of human speech in beehive audio data.
+It is part of our paper "Automatic Speech Detection on a Smart Beehive‘s Raspberry Pi", accepted for publication and presentation at LWDA2023 in Marburg, October 2023.

 ## Setup the system
 Run: